-Qualcomm stock surges after settling long patent dispute with Apple
+Qualcomm shares soar on surprise settlement with Apple of long legal dispute

-(Reuters) - Qualcomm Inc on Tuesday won a major victory in settling its wide-ranging legal dispute with Apple Inc, signing a six-year patent license deal and a supply agreement that could pave the way to getting its modem chips back in the iPhone, which featured only Intel Corp chips last year.
+(Reuters) - Qualcomm Inc on Tuesday won a major victory with a surprise settlement of its wide-ranging legal dispute with Apple Inc that includes a supply agreement paving the way for the iPhone to once again use Qualcomm modem chips including potentially for new 5G capability.

-The settlement also includes a payment from Apple to Qualcomm, but the companies did not disclose the amount.
+The settlement also includes a six-year patent license and a payment from Apple to Qualcomm, but the companies did not disclose the amount.

-Shares of Qualcomm jumped 22 percent in late afternoon trading, their biggest gain in more than 19 years.
-Apple stock was up marginally.
+“This is a big win” for Qualcomm, said Christopher Rolland, an analyst at Susquehanna Financial Group.
+Shares of Qualcomm jumped 23 percent to $70.45, their biggest gain in more than 19 years.

+As their conflict intensified, Apple had relied exclusively on Intel Corp chips since last year.
+Apple stock rose marginally, gaining two cents to $199.25.
+Shares of Intel, Qualcomm’s main competitor for supplying modem chips to Apple, rose 43 cents to $56.71.

-The settlement followed two years of legal conflict between the two companies and came as a opening arguments took place at a trial in federal court in San Diego.
+The settlement followed two years of increasingly bitter legal conflict between the two companies and came as a opening arguments took place at a trial in federal court in San Diego.

+The deal restores Qualcomm to Apple’s stable of suppliers and could help it return to the preeminent position it held in the early 2010s.
+Qualcomm dominated the transition to 4G mobile networks and expanded revenues dramatically.

 Apple had accused Qualcomm of using illegal patent practices to keep a monopoly on modem chips that connect phones to mobile data networks.
 Qualcomm had said Apple was using its technology without paying for it.